Yordan Alvarez Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The pitching staff for the Red Sox has a collective 8.9 K/9, which ranks 14th in the league.
+- The 8.9 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.

-- Sale (5-3) gets the starting nod for the Red Sox in his 15th start of the season.
-He has a 4.68 ERA in 73 2/3 innings pitched, with 90 strikeouts.
+- His most recent time out came on Thursday against the Houston Astros, when the right-hander went seven innings, surrendering one earned run while allowing nine hits.

-- In his last time out on Thursday against the Houston Astros, the lefty went five innings, giving up four earned runs while surrendering six hits.
+- In 22 games this season, the 24-year-old has a 3.56 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .261 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.